tenstorrent/riescue/docs/source/user_guides/getting_started.rst

   - External spike binaries can be passed in using the environment variable ``SPIKE_PATH`` or the command line switch ``--spike_path``

-  - Please see the ``infra/Container.def`` container defintion file for more info on building Spike from the TT-source
+  - Please see the ``infra/Container.def`` container definition file for more info on building Spike from the TT-source

 After installing the dependencies, users can configure riescue to point to the correct toolchains and simulators.